williiiamr/Portofolio/README.md

 # Data Science Portfolio - William Rusli
 This Portfolio is a compilation of all the Data Science and Data Analysis projects I have done for academic, self-learning and hobby purposes.
-This portfolio also contains my Achievements, skills, and certificates.
+This portfolio also contains my Competetncies, micro projects, and certificates.
 It is updated on the regular basis.

 - **Email**: [wrusli75@gmail.com](wrusli75@gmail.com)
 - **LinkedIn**: [https://www.linkedin.com/in/william-rusli-79b1ab204/](https://www.linkedin.com/in/william-rusli-79b1ab204/)